saraclohisey/saraclohisey.github.io/_pages/about.md

 By applying functional genomics, I will link genetic variation to gene expression and phenotypic outcomes in a physiologically relevant system.
 The pig offers a unique opportunity to model both the timing and complexity of human lung development, enabling more direct translation of genomic findings into therapeutic targets.

-You can hear me talk about this [project] (https://media.ed.ac.uk/media/t/1_962wagnh)!
+You can hear me talk about this [project](https://media.ed.ac.uk/media/t/1_962wagnh)!